 - Cappuccino: In a cappuccino, you’ll get 1/3 espresso, 1/3 hot milk, and 1/3 milk foam

-- Mocha: A mocha is make with 2/5 espresso, 2/5 chocolate, 1/5 steamed milk, and whipped cream to top it off.
+- Mocha: A mocha is made with 2/5 espresso, 2/5 chocolate, 1/5 steamed milk, and whipped cream to top it off.

 - Macchiato: This is made with a double shot of espresso and some steamed milk.
 Even with a double shot of espresso, this may have less slightly less caffeine than a regular cup of drip brewed coffee, 80 milligrams as compared to 120 milligrams in a regular drip cup.

 How to Make Coffee Stronger

 Now let's look at how to make coffee stronger at home.
 We're going to talk about a stronger flavor, not more caffeine.

 What kind of grounds to use for strong coffee

 The same grind sizes shouldn’t be used for all coffee-making methods.
 The grind makes a difference.

 Our burr grinder has specific settings for the different kind of coffee machines/methods used to brew coffee.
 We just set it to what we'll be using (everything from superfine espresso to coarse french press grind) and we get the perfect grind every time.

 If you are buying your grounds at a market or grocery store, the type of grind should be written on the bag.
 If not, keep looking until you find a brand that has it.
 It's worth it, your coffee will taste better.

 If you're getting your grounds from a roaster or coffee shop, tell them your brewing method and they'll get you the proper size grind.